f4zohra/Neural-Network-Maintenance-Interview/README.md

-# Neural-Network-Maintenance-Interview

-This repository contains necessary artifacts to conduct interviews regarding practitioners perspective on maintaenance support for neural network.
+This repository contains the necessary artifacts to conduct interviews regarding practitioners' perspectives on maintenance support for neural networks.